DickersonLab/IDCC-SAM/README.md

 **Step 2: Pre-process Images**

+_Of all the 3 datasets evaluated in this work, IDCIA dataset is the most complex.
+So, we developed a preprocessing step for this dataset to improve model performance._

 A.  Run the “IDCC-SAM Images Train-Test Split” notebook in the “preprocessing” folder.
 This code does the following:

     1. Split original IDCIA images into Training and Test samples.
             a.
 There are 262 images across 7 folders (by cell type antibody) in the IDCIA folder.